-I stopped by her NYC spa for what she refers to as the Red Carpet Facial, expecting it to be lovely and brightening.
-What I discovered, though, is it very literally leaves you looking like a different person when you leave.
-No wonder models like Naomi Campbell and Georgia May Jagger and actresses like Kate Winslet and Allison Williams sing her praises.
+I walked through her delicately decorated doors for what Martyn refers to as the Red Carpet Facial.
+What I discovered is this facial very sculpts your entire face in mere minutes.
+No wonder goddesses like Rihanna, models like Naomi Campbell and Georgia May Jagger, and actresses like Kate Winslet and Allison Williams sing her praises.
 Oh, and Kim Kardashian West swears by her body cream.

 To do it, she collaborated with Marius Morariu, a nutritionist with a passion for science.
 Together, they developed her "Beyond Microcurrent" lifting machine, which works to keep your skin elastic, your face lifted and contoured, and your features defined after just one 60-minute session.
 "The technology has the ability to de-puff your face (similar to a lymphatic drainage massage), enhance your cheekbones, and define your jawline by stimulating the skin and the muscles underneath," notes Martyn.

 "We combine both light (including pulsating amber light that preserves collagen) and current with clean, natural products to enhance the penetration of the actives."
-Keep reading for the rundown of my entire facial (step-by-step) and the products you can purchase to re-create a bit of the results at home.
+Keep reading for the rundown of my entire facial (step-by-step) and the products you can purchase to re-create some of the results at home.

-Next, the aesthetician asked if I had any particular needs.
-She used a blue LED light to address a few lingering breakouts and a green LED light to for small bouts of hyperpigmentation, and started in on a face-and-neck massage using the Complexion Savior mask and LotuSculpt activator—during which she assessed my skin's elasticity.
+Next, the esthetician asked if I had any particular needs.
+She used a blue LED light to address a few lingering breakouts and a green LED light for small bouts of hyperpigmentation.
+She started on a face-and-neck massage using the Complexion Savior mask and LotuSculpt activator—during which she assessed my skin's elasticity.

 She started working on my eye area with the Resculptor, which I was particularly excited about because I always (seriously, always) look tired.
 She began to massage around my eyes, using the Firming Serum on her fingertips.
 "It contains bilberry extract," Martyn said, "which is not only a powerful antioxidant but also helps with microcirculation.
 This will target dark circles, puffiness, and help thinning skin around your eyes."

-She used electricity on my jawline and neck area with a sculpting, tightening serum to target any loose skin or double chins.
+She used electricity on my jawline and neck area with sculpting, tightening serum to target any loose skin or double chins.
 It includes natural amino acids, seaweed extract, and enzymes to hydrate and soften your skin as she treats it.
-(FYI: It also works on stretch marks.)
+(FYI: It also works on stretch marks).

-When my entire face was lifted, smoothed, and clean, the aesthetician applied an ultra-moisturizing firming cream for one last boost.
-The cream houses organic, cold-pressed rose hip oil, stabilized vitamin C, natural black currant lipids, green tea, and carnitine (an amino acid found in avocado).
+When my entire face was lifted, smoothed, and clean, the esthetician applied an ultra-moisturizing firming cream for one last boost.
+The cream (currently sold out) houses organic, cold-pressed rosehip oil, stabilized vitamin C, natural black currant lipids, green tea, and carnitine (an amino acid found in avocado).